zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

 mbb.Consume<CustomerMessage>(x => x
    .Queue(queue)
    .WithConsumer<CustomerConsumer>()
-   // Defines how many concurrent message processings will be done within a single ongoing session
+   // Defines how many concurrent message processors will be instantiated within a single ongoing session
    // To achieve FIFO, this should be 1 (the default) .Instances(1)
    // Enables sessions, this process can handle up to 10 sessions concurrently, each session will expire after 5 seconds of inactivity